cchulo-archive/gamesync/README.md

 - [Alan Wake](https://store.steampowered.com/app/108710/Alan_Wake/)
   - not recommended to use gamesync with this title, as Alan Wake on steam has tight integration with steam cloud, using gamesync can lead to corrupted saves.
-The reason this was implemented is because graphics settings are synchronized across machines.
+The reason this was implemented is that graphics settings are synchronized across machines.
 - [Alice Madness Returns](https://store.steampowered.com/app/19680/Alice_Madness_Returns/)
 - [Fallout 3 GOTY Edition](https://store.steampowered.com/app/22370/Fallout_3_Game_of_the_Year_Edition/)